CuriouslyCory/FullStackApp/README.md

 Github

 Other
-Test Driven Design
 SOA

+## Minimum viable TO-DO
+* Generate Unique Session ID
+* Get product list and product details from API
+* Display analytics

-## 3. Things I want to do
+## Things I want to do
 * Unit testing
 * Google or FB authentication to access analytics
 * Vagrantfile for portable environment